wheelerlab-uwec/wrmXpress-gui/docs/configuration/pipelines/optical_flow.md

 ## Configuration of the GUI

-Motility in wrmXpress is measured using Farneback's dense optical flow algorithm implemented by [OpenCV](https://docs.opencv.org/4.6.0/dc/d6b/group__video__track.html#ga5d10ebbd59fe09c5f650289ec0ece5af).
+Motility in wrmXpress is measured using Farneback's dense optical flow algorithm implemented in [OpenCV](https://docs.opencv.org/4.6.0/dc/d6b/group__video__track.html#ga5d10ebbd59fe09c5f650289ec0ece5af).
 This is in contrast to other published tools for measuring worm motility, which use the Lucas-Kanade algorithm that focuses on keypoints.
 Motility can run on data in the ImageXpress file structure or the AVI file structure (see [Expected input](#expected-input) below).

 In Pipeline Selection, choose Optical Flow.
-Additionally, the OpenCV function includes six parameters that can be adjusted.
+The OpenCV function includes six parameters that can be adjusted.
 The following is taken directly from the OpenCV docs:

 1. `pyrScale` (Default = 0.5): The image scale (<1) to build pyramids for each image; pyr_scale=0.5 means a classical pyramid, where each next layer is twice smaller than the previous one.
 Past wrmXpress users have used 0.9 for adult *Brugia* and *Schistosoma* and 0.5 for all other worms.
 2. `levels` (Default = 3): The number of pyramid layers including the initial image; levels=1 means that no extra layers are created and only the original images are used.
 Past wrmXpress users have used 10 for adult *Brugia* and *Schistosoma* and 3 for all other worms.